2011 Beneteau 40'

 Description

-Adventure is a 2011 Beneteau First 40, a well-proven performance cruiser that successfully combines strong sailing capability with genuine seagoing comfort and practicality.
-Developed by Beneteau with input from Farr Yacht Design, the First 40 is widely respected as a serious cruiser-racer platform within the global sailing community.
-Her hull and rig design allow for confident offshore passages while continuing to deliver rewarding sailing performance across a wide range of conditions.
+Adventure, a 2011 Beneteau First 40, a well proven performance cruiser that combines strong sailing capabilities with seagoing comfort and practicality.
+The First 40 was developed by Beneteau with input from Farr Yacht Design and represents a serious cruiser racer platform well respected in the global sailing community.
+This model’s hull and rig design allows for confident passages offshore while still delivering rewarding sailing performance under a variety of conditions.

-Adventure carries a history of hard use paired with consistent maintenance.
-Originally commissioned and operated by Sunsail UK as a charter and training yacht, she experienced intensive service and underwent multiple repairs prior to her current ownership.
-This period of operation left visible signs of use on the deck, cockpit, and interior woodwork, all of which were fully documented and disclosed in the pre-purchase survey completed in 2021.
-Since acquisition, the current owners have invested significantly in repairs, upgrades, and ongoing maintenance to ensure the vessel remains fully functional, reliable, and safe.
+Adventure carries a history of hard use and regular maintenance.
+Originally commissioned and operated by Sunsail UK as a charter and training yacht, she experienced intensive service and underwent a number of repairs prior to her current ownership.
+Since acquisition, the current owners have undertaken extensive equipment repairs and upgrades and invested in ongoing maintenance to ensure the vessel is fully functional and reliable.

-Since 2021, Adventure has undertaken serious offshore cruising.
-She was actively sailed in the Baltic Sea throughout 2022 before being prepared for an Atlantic crossing in late 2023.
-That crossing was successfully completed in January 2024, after which she has been lived aboard while cruising the Caribbean.
-These passages clearly demonstrate her capability and resilience as a blue-water-capable vessel when properly maintained and handled.
-With conscientious care throughout both her refit and cruising history, Adventure offers a dependable platform ready for her next owner’s voyages.
+Since 2021, Adventure has seen serious offshore cruising service.
+She was actively sailed in the Baltic Sea during 2022 and subsequently prepared for an Atlantic crossing departure in late 2023.
+That crossing was successfully completed in January 2024 and she has since been lived aboard while cruising the Caribbean.
+These passages demonstrate her capability and resilience as a blue water capable vessel when properly maintained and handled.
+With conscientious care throughout cruising and refit history, Adventure delivers a reliable platform ready for her next owner’s adventures.

-The interior layout is practical, versatile, and well suited to extended cruising.
-Adventure features two aft cabins, each with a double berth, providing comfortable accommodation for family cruising or shared ownership.
-The forward cabin also includes a double berth with ample storage, completing the three-cabin layout typical of the First 40 class.
-The saloon is generous in size, seating up to eight people around a large foldable table and serving as a natural social hub onboard.
-A dedicated navigation station is located to starboard, with a well-appointed galley to port suitable for longer passages.
-A single forward head with shower serves the interior.
-One aft cabin is currently without a mattress; a mattress cover is aboard.
+The interior layout of Adventure is practical and versatile.
+She features two aft cabins, each with a double berth, providing good accommodation for family cruising or shared ownership arrangements.
+The forward cabin also offers a comfortable double berth and ample storage space, completing the three cabin arrangement characteristic of the First 40 class.
+A generous saloon easily seats up to eight people around a large, foldable table and provides a natural focal point for social life onboard.
+To starboard there is a dedicated navigation station, and to port a well appointed galley suitable for extended cruising.
+A single head with shower forward serves the interior.
+One aft cabin is without a mattress; a mattress cover is aboard.

-Above decks, the cockpit is exceptionally large and highly functional, offering ample space for both crew and storage.
-A substantial storage compartment beneath the cockpit sole provides valuable stowage for cruising equipment, lines, and safety gear.
-The cockpit ergonomics are well suited to both comfortable cruising and competitive sailing.
+Above decks the cockpit is exceptionally large and functional, with substantial space for crew and storage.
+A major storage compartment under the cockpit sole adds practical stowage for cruising equipment, lines and safety gear.
+The ergonomics of the cockpit suit both comfortable cruising and competitive sailing.

-Built with performance at the forefront, this Farr-designed hull features a moderately light displacement and a sail plan tuned for capable sailing in both light and stronger winds.
-Under sail, Adventure is well balanced, points effectively upwind, and rewards a competent crew with responsive, engaging handling.
+Built with performance in mind, this Farr hull carries a moderately light displacement and sail area tuned for capable sailing in both light and stronger winds.
+Under sail she is well balanced, points effectively upwind and rewards a competent crew with responsive handling.

-Adventure is not a pristine showroom example, but rather a thoroughly used and seaworthy yacht with a documented history, substantial cruising experience, and a thoughtfully assembled equipment package.
-She represents excellent value for an experienced yachtsman seeking a proven, offshore-capable platform ready to continue cruising or venture into new waters.
+Adventure is not a pristine showroom example but rather a reliable and seaworthy vessel with a documented history, solid cruising experience and a well thought out equipment package.
+She represents excellent value for an experienced yachtsman seeking a proven offshore capable platform that is ready to continue cruising or head into new waters.

 LOA40'